bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/README.md

 * [topBarLeading](https://developer.apple.com/documentation/swiftui/toolbaritemplacement/topbarleading?changes=latest_minor) - Use this instead of navigationBarLeading (deprecated). 📕
 * [topBarTrailing](https://developer.apple.com/documentation/swiftui/toolbaritemplacement/topbartrailing?changes=latest_minor) - Use this instead of navigationBarTrailing (deprecated). 📕
 * [toolbarTitleDisplayMode](https://developer.apple.com/documentation/swiftui/view/toolbartitledisplaymode(_:)?changes=latest_minor) - Can be .automatic, .inline, .inlineLarge, .large.
 Note: This also works on NavigationStacks in place of navigationBarTitleDisplayMode (navigationBarTitleDisplayMode is not deprecated though so you can continue to use it).

+## ScrollView
+* [scrollTargetBehavior](https://developer.apple.com/documentation/swiftui/scrolltargetbehavior) - Helps scrolling slow down and stop at certain positions.
+Can be .paging, .viewAligned, or custom logic.
+* [scrollTargetLayout](https://developer.apple.com/documentation/swiftui/view/scrolltargetlayout(isenabled:)) - Works with scrollTargetBehavior.
+Helps define which view exactly within the ScrollView the scrolling should and should not snap to.

 # SwiftUI Animations
 * [WithAnimation Completions](https://developer.apple.com/documentation/SwiftUI/withAnimation(_:completionCriteria:_:completion:)) - Perform action when animation completes. 📕